mech/Notes/DevOps/Docker/networking.md

 ### Linking

 Besides network port mappings, you can communicate with other containers through Docker linking system.

+Docker bridge assigns IP address dynamically at creation time.
+It is not easy to discover that service.
+Writing script and using local DNS and registration hook are complicated in comparison to just using the linking system.

 Container names have to be unique.
 If you want to re-use a container name you must delete the old container with `docker rm` before you can create a new container with the same name.
 You can also use `--rm` which will delete the container immediately after it is stopped.